DataCorrupted/peter-site/content/post/homeward.md

 She doesn't want to settle, me too.

 I think my conclusion that I just told my best friend is a good one.
-That something is wrong with me, I am buggy.
+Like a piece of code, I am buggy.
 But like a parallel program, every line of code looks just fine.
 Yet they would not function properly.
 I don't know where the bug is, nor do I have the leisure to look for it.
-And even if I find it, I am not sure if I can fix it.
+Even if I find it, I am not sure if I can fix it.
-Like a piece of rocky code, you need an experienced programmer to fix it.
+You need an experienced programmer to fix a piece of rocky code.
-But experienced programmer doesn't debug rocky code, people like Linus would merely bite your head off.
+But experienced programmers don't debug rocky code, people like Linus would merely bite your head off.
+(I heard Linus stoppd use f-word, good for him.)

 Not knowing where to stay, who to stay with.
 Even though my destination today is Taizhou, but **I am literately heading nowhere.**
-My only goal now is to apply for a grad school and try to immigrate like I planned since I lost faith in middle school.
+My goal now is to apply for a grad school and try to immigrate like I planned since I lost faith years ago.

 Now that most application system is open let's hope I find a home there.